RedisLabs/redislabs-docs/content/kubernetes/networking/istio-ingress.md

     - Replace `.istio.k8s.my.redisdemo.com` with the domain that matches your DNS record.
     - TLS passthrough mode is required to allow secure access to the database.

-1. Apply `gateway.yaml` to create the ingress gateway.
+1. Apply `gateway.yaml` to create the Ingress gateway.

     ```sh
     kubectl apply -f gateway.yaml